Francis Y. L. Chin

 Francis Yuk Lun Chin 錢玉麟) is an emeritus professor at the University of Hong Kong after having retired as professor of computer science and Taikoo Professor of Engineering at the University of Hong Kong.
 Chin served as head of the Computer Science Department from its start until 1999.
 In 2018, he and his wife founded a start-up named DeepTranslate Limited currently based in the Hong Kong Science and Technology Parks.
 DeepTranslate provides AI-assisted machine translation services, mainly for financial documents.

 Academic career

 Chin graduated from the University of Toronto in 1972 and received a doctorate from Princeton University in 1976.
 Before his appointment in Hong Kong, he held a variety of teaching positions in a number of universities in the US and Canada.

-Chin was recruited to head the Computer Science Department at the University of Hong Kong.
+Chin was recruited to establish and head the Computer Science Department at the University of Hong Kong in 1985.
+He has served as Associate Dean for HKU Graduate School and Faculty of Engineering.
+He received the Best Teaching Award offered by HKU Student Union-80th Anniversary HKU in 1991, the Teaching Excellence Award, Dept of Computer Science, in 2000 and HKU Outstanding Researcher Award in 2010-11.
+He and his research team received the RECOMB 2022 Test of Time Award based on the IDBA genome assembly paper in 2012.

 He is also the Managing Editor of the International Journal of the Foundations of Computer Science and is also a member of the editorial boards of a number of other journals.

 In 1996, he was named a fellow of the IEEE.